Busted! 12 Myths about Corruption

 "Accepting an advantage under $500 does not constitute corruption"

 There is no monetary limit to the definition of advantage under the Prevention of Bribery Ordinance.
-The $500 limit is a common misconception.
+One is liable if he gets involved in a bribery act, regardless of the amount of the bribe.

-Loan is a kind of advantage, regardless of whether it is repaid or any interest is charged.
+According to the Prevention of Bribery Ordinance, loan is a kind of advantage, regardless of whether it is repaid or any interest is charged.

 Any person who offers or solicits a loan with a corrupt intent shall be guilty of an offence.